 Fortunately Grid Bots require little management when operating over a wide range, here is a breakdown of the Grid Bot progress indicator:

-- Net Profit generated by the Grid Bot deal, this includes exchange fees deductions.
+GROSS Profit generated by the Grid Bot deal, this excludes exchange fees.

 Do Grid Bots work?

 You be the judge!
 This Grid Bot was created in March 2020 and stopped when price left the top of the grid for the 3rd time towards the end of May 2020:

 You may notice a dark red and green triangle on the candle body (1) - this indicates that a buy (green) or sell (red) trade occurred on this candle.